berubejd/Flask-Starter/README.md

 Although this example allows for the use of Facebook and Google logins, Flask-Dance offers a healthy list of blueprints and the ability to create custom blueprints, as well.

+Email delivery is provided for via SendGrid and currently integrated with the contact form only.

 The simple layout utilizes [Bootstrap 4](https://getbootstrap.com/) and borrows from the [Cover](https://getbootstrap.com/docs/4.4/examples/cover/) example.

 ## Screenshot